Knight and Day: Financing

 The film's production partners, New Regency and Dune Entertainment, offset financing for the film by paying Tom Cruise a lower advance fee than he normally received.
 Cruise previously normally received $20 million or higher in an advance fee, but he only received $11 million for Knight and Day.
 Cruise also agreed not to receive first-dollar gross, which was customary for him.
 That meant that Cruise would not receive a share of the film's revenue until Knight and Day funding investors had first gained back their investment in the production.
 In total, production costs for the film exceeded $125 million.

 Filming

-Principal photography began in mid-September 2009 in Boston and Bridgewater, Massachusetts.
+Principal photography began in mid-September 2009 in Boston and Bridgewater.
 Airport terminal scenes were filmed at Worcester Regional Airport.
 Filming also took place in Melrose, Danvers, and New Bedford, Massachusetts.
-Filming was also done in Spanish cities Seville and Cadiz, the Austrian city of Salzburg, and the Jamaican town of Port Antonio.
+Filming was also done in Spanish cities Seville and Cádiz, the Austrian city of Salzburg, and the Jamaican town of Port Antonio.